 Applicants should be creative in developing their proposal.
 They may choose to develop a totally unique project in keeping with Dr. Schweitzer’s directive that everyone should find their own Lambaréné–their own special place to serve, and way of serving.
 Alternatively, applicants may find inspiration by reviewing past Fellows’ projects and partnering agencies.
 Applicants should keep in mind that they may utilize their unique experience and expertise expand upon a past Schweitzer project, but should not simply duplicate or continue one that has been carried out previously.
 Research, fundraising, and policy-based projects are not considered eligible for a Schweitzer Fellowship.
 Applicants should contact the Program Director if they would like to request assistance in identifying a project and/or a project site.

 Service Project: Working in collaboration with a local community agency, each Fellow must design and carry out a service project of at least 200 hours that addresses an unmet community health need.
 Each Fellow will work under the supervision of a Site Mentor from the participating agency and an Academic Mentor of the student’s choice from the student’s current academic institution The Program Director is available to provide support and guidance throughout the Fellowship year.
 The 200 hours must be conducted separately from any school course requirement.
-Monthly meetings, other Fellowship programming/reports, administrative duties or research are not part of the required 200 hours.
-At least half of the 200 hours should be in direct, face-to-face contact with the population being served.
+Monthly meetings and other Fellowship programming/reports are not part of the required 200 hours.
+At least 100 of the 200 hours must be spent in direct, face-to-face contact with the population being served.
+These direct service hours do not include administrative duties or research.
 In designing a project, applicants should carefully consider the issues of evaluation and sustainability and include their ideas for addressing these aspects of the project.